 If you are going to make and take your slime into a dark room, I highly suggest keeping it on a tray to avoid getting it on furniture, bedding, or rugs!

-The base for this glowing slime uses one of our most basic slime recipes, just two ingredients which are saline solution, baking soda, and clear glue.
+The base for this glowing slime uses one of our most basic slime recipes, just three ingredients which are saline solution, baking soda, and clear glue.

 Our easy, “how to make” slime recipes will show you how to master slime in 5 minutes!
 We have spent years tinkering with our 4 favorite basic slime recipes to make sure you can make the BEST slime every time!